fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9a.md

 ```

 <!-- So despite not defining types for the parameter function, it is inferred from the calling context that the argument <i>result</i> is of the type string. -->
-Despite the types of the parameter function not being defined, we can infer from the calling context that the argument <i>result</i> is of the type string.
+Despite the types of the parameter function not being defined, we can infer from the calling context that the argument *result* is of type string.

 #### Type erasure